Quilotoa Culture & Hike

 Preguntas Frecuentes

-Laguna del Cráter Quilotoa
+Laguna Quilotoa

-P: ¿A qué hora comienzan los tours de un día a la Laguna Quilotoa?
+P: ¿A qué hora comienzan los tours de un día a la laguna Quilotoa?

 The tour departs early to make the most of the day.
 We have two meeting points in Quito: Plaza Foch at 07:00 AM and Plaza San Blas at 07:15 AM.
 Please arrive a few minutes early so the group can leave on time.